vespperhq/vespper/CONTRIBUTING.md

    nx dev dashboard
    nx dev slackbot
    nx dev data-processor
+   nx dev log-parser
    ```

 That's it.
 Now you can make changes and work with the code.
 If you have any problems, please write to us on Slack, in #tech-support.
 The different ports are listed in the `.env` file.

+### Debugging

+Sometimes, you might want to debug a service using a debugger.
+In that case, you can use our VS Code configuration.

+Simply go to your Run and Debug tab, select the service you want to debug (API: Debug, Slackbot: Debug, etc.) and hit the green play button.

+### Switching between Docker containers & local code

+Sometimes you'd want some of the services to run in docker compose, while others will run locally (e.g. Slackbot).

+To switch between the two, you can simply stop the docker contaienr and run `nx dev <service>`.
+Our reverse proxy (envoy) takes care
+of routing the requests to the available service (either locally or in docker).

 ## Conventions